Azure/bicep-types-az/generated/storage/microsoft.storage/2018-11-01/types.md

 ## DateAfterCreation
 ### Properties
-* **daysAfterCreationGreaterThan**: int (Required): Integer value indicating the age in days after creation
+* **daysAfterCreationGreaterThan**: int {minValue: 0} (Required): Integer value indicating the age in days after creation

 ## DateAfterModification
 ### Properties
-* **daysAfterModificationGreaterThan**: int (Required): Integer value indicating the age in days after last modification
+* **daysAfterModificationGreaterThan**: int {minValue: 0} (Required): Integer value indicating the age in days after last modification

 ## DeleteRetentionPolicy
 ### Properties
-* **days**: int: Indicates the number of days that the deleted blob should be retained.
+* **days**: int {minValue: 1, maxValue: 365}: Indicates the number of days that the deleted blob should be retained.
 The minimum specified value can be 1 and the maximum value can be 365.
 * **enabled**: bool: Indicates whether DeleteRetentionPolicy is enabled for the Blob service.

 ## Encryption